PyLops/pylops/docs/source/extensions.rst

 dependencies to our main library for licensing issues but may be useful for academic purposes.

-Two spin-off projects aim at extending the capabilities of PyLops to such computational environments:
+Spin-off projects that aim at extending the capabilities of PyLops are:

 * `PyLops-GPU <https://github.com/equinor/pylops-gpu>`_
 * `PyLops-Distributed <https://github.com/equinor/pylops-distributed>`_